-CONTACT Christine Bernhard, who has advanced degrees in both agriculture and environmental protection, and her sister Alice.
+CONTACT / Christine Bernhard, and her sister Alice.
+Christine has advanced degrees in both agriculture and environmental protection.

-CERTIFICATION 1993 Official organic conversion begins.
-1996 First vintage with full organic certification.
-2009 First vintage with full Demeter Biodynamic certification.
-2017 Still Demeter certified Biodynamic.
+CERTIFICATION / 1993 Organic conversion begins. / 1996 First vintage with full organic certification. / 2009 First vintage with full Demeter Biodynamic certification. / 2017 Still Demeter certified Biodynamic.

-COSTS OF ORGANICS, BIODYNAMICS On Sunday evening 25th May 2003 at the winery Christine Bernhard told me ‘our farming costs for organics are about 20-30% higher than those of our neighbour who farms conventionally.
+COSTS OF ORGANICS, BIODYNAMICS / Christine Bernhard told me ‘our farming costs for organics are about 20-30% higher than those of our neighbour who farms conventionally.
 Organic rules allow a maximum 3 kilogrammes of copper annually to counter downy mildew, one sixth of what our conventional vineyard neighbour can.
 So in most years we apply a series of dilute copper sprays, rather than a few strongly dosed ones.
 This takes more time, labour and cost making our lower priced wines [‘Landwein’] 20% more expensive.
 However, at the quality wine level prices between us and those of our conventional neighbour are more similar.
-Longterm the solution is to plant PIWIs.”
+Longterm the solution is to plant PIWIs.’
+(Coversation with Christine, Sunday evening 25th May 2003 at the winery).

 HARXHEIMER HERRGOTTSBLICK GRAUBURGUNDER SPÄTLESE TROCKEN / 2001 Some mineral and terroir at the German Wine Tasting, Vinopolis Monday 7th April 2003.

 ZELLER KREUZBERG GEWÜRZTRAMINER SPÄTLESE / 2002 Subdued Gz character, well made, dry, crisp with decent texture at the German Wine Tasting, Vinopolis Monday 7th April 2003.